UniversalDependencies/docs/_cs-dep/cop.md

 ~~~

 The nominal predicate may also be expressed using a prepositional phrase.
-However, not every occurrence of _být_ “to be” with a prepositional phrase is a copula with a nominal predicate.
-Phrases expressing the state of the subject are predicates, e.g. _Lenka je v kondici_ “Lenka is in shape”.
+Phrases expressing the state of the subject are clear predicates, e.g. _Lenka je v kondici_ “Lenka is in shape”.
-In contrast, prepositional phrases specifying location are not predicates.
-The verb _být_ is understood as the existential “to be” in such cases, and thus it itself is the predicate, not just a copula.
+Under the v2 guidelines, prepositional phrases expressing locations are also considered predicates, to increase parallelism across languages.

-Thus the following two sentences receive parallel analyses:
+Thus the following sentences receive parallel analyses:

 - _Lenka je skvělá._ “Lenka is brilliant.”
 - _Lenka je v kondici._ “Lenka is in shape.”

-The following two will be parallel, too:
+- _Lenka je v kuchyni._ “Lenka is in the kitchen.”

+In contrast, the following two are no longer parallel:

 - _Lenka je v kuchyni._ “Lenka is in the kitchen.”
 - _Lenka zůstala v kuchyni._ “Lenka stayed in the kitchen.”